|

 of friends, and can often be seen taking food and even drinking

-also allow them to turn on water faucets, open doors, or swat
+also allow them to open water faucets, or to swat

-small objects around the floor with the dexterity of a soccer
+small objects around with the dexterity of a soccer

-star.
-Of course, they also make excellent mousers.
+star. .In that regard, they also make for excellent mousers.

 Care &